PeteCookson/Moni/README.md

 ## User Stories:
 ---
 ### External user's goal:
+* Quickly understand the main purpose of the site.
+* Navigate easily and
+*
+*
+*
+*
+*
+*
 ### Returning external user goals:
+* Access the timetable and schedule.
+*
+* Be able to easily access contact information.
 ### Site owner's goal:
+* Increase the membership of classes to local residents.
+* Grow a following of like-minded yoga people.
+* Develop relationships with the local community and provide relevant content that enriches the u
 # UX Design

 ![Responsive mockup](/assets/images/mockup.png)